 Job Class/Pay Structure and Position/Job Title Rate of Pay

 Hiring supervisors are responsible for determining a fair and equitable position/job title rate of pay.
 All student employee positions/job titles pay at least the state minimum wage.
 For each position/job title, supervisors must complete a Position Description form and use the criteria in the student employee job class/pay structure to determine the appropriate job class and rate of pay.
-The rate of pay is based on the job class within the pay structure and the positon/job title, not the individual student.
+The rate of pay is based on the job class within the pay structure and the position/job title, not the individual student.
 In addition to the job class/pay structure, the hiring supervisor determining the initial position/job title rate of pay may consider required qualifications such as:

 - Relevant course completion required for the position